nicnys-8/mdc/bitverse/README.md

 	})
 ```

-The remote messaging service object receiving that message can then reply to that particular message by calling the *msg.Reply(...)*.
+The remote messaging service object receiving that message can then reply to that particular message by calling *msg.Reply(...)*.

 ```go
 if msg.Payload == "hello" {